Estimated reading time: 2 minutes

 Shop smart to avoid spending too much money.

 When you own a small business, you will have a variety of expenses.
 Rent, office supplies, Internet service, electricity, and payments to independent contractors can all add up.
-So shop for the best deals and negotiate for lower prices to save cash.
+So shop for the best deals and negotiate lower prices to save cash.
 You can shop online or at brick-and-mortar stores for some excellent money-saving deals.

 Market your small business online.